The dates and subjects for the 2019 Homerton College Summer Schools are as follows:

 Homerton College organises a series of Summer Schools for Year 12/S5 students at state-maintained schools.
 Our Summer Schools are primarily for students in our link areas of Barnsley, Doncaster and Rotherham in South Yorkshire; Buckinghamshire; Scotland; and the London boroughs of Hounslow, Kingston and Richmond, however students from outside of these areas are welcome to apply.
 There is no charge for the food, accommodation or activities, in other words the summer school is free of charge.
-Travel bursaries are available for students who come from a household with an income of £25,000 or below.
+Travel bursaries are available for students who are currently in care or currently eligible for free school meals.

 Students stay overnight for three nights in Homerton College and experience undergraduate life by attending study sessions led by University academics, and also through social activities put on by the college.
 Students experience sample lectures, seminars and small group work.
-There is also guidance on admissions and interviews, and the chance for students to explore the city of Cambridge for themselves.
+There is also guidance on admissions and interviews, the opportunity to engage with current undergraduate students, and the chance for students to explore the city of Cambridge for themselves.
 The Summer Schools are an excellent opportunity to gain an insight into studying at top universities, receive help and support on applying to competitive universities, and meet peers from all over the UK.

 - Be in Year 12, S5 or equivalent (home UK only)

 - Attend a state-maintained school or college (applications will also be considered from students who are on a means-tested scholarship to an independent school)